stefanvstein/testify/README.md

 ```
 Automated evaluation and their result is printed to \*out\*, including preparation like evaluating namespace.
 It should be easy to understand automated evaluation.

 The `run-as-use` and `run-eval-all` alternatives uses an isolated classloader, discarded after the run.
-The tools expectes a leading ns form, but translates it to a in-ns, followed by individual requirements.
+The tools expects a leading ns form, but translates it to a in-ns, followed by individual requirements.
 The resulting namespace is not considered a loaded lib, by Clojure.

 This tool is heavily influenced by Cognitects Transcriptor library, which evaluates repl files in a similar fashion, which is not regular clojure source files, that your favorite dev environment already understand.